xrsrke/xrsrke/README.md

 I am streaming daily on Twitch: [twitch.tv/xrsrke](https://www.twitch.tv/xrsrke)

-Best way to reach me is discord: neuralink#7014
+Best way to reach me is discord: neuralink#7014 or [twitter/@xariusrke](https://twitter.com/xariusrke)

 <!--
 **xrsrke/xrsrke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.